Rupert Murdoch's Fox abandons Time Warner takeover bid

 He also cited Fox's share price - down about 11 percent since the offer was unveiled on July 16 - saying it had become undervalued, making the deal "unattractive to Fox shareholders."

-The news of the collapse of the Fox-Time Warner deal was followed - about three hours later - by the implosion of another deal: Sprint Corp's surprise decision to drop its pursuit of T-Mobile US Inc. It was unclear whether the two cancelled deals presaged any kind of a wider slowdown in what has been a red-hot M&A market in recent months.
+The news of the collapse of the Fox-Time Warner deal was followed - about three hours later - by the implosion of another deal: Sprint Corp's (S.N) surprise decision to drop its pursuit of T-Mobile US Inc TMUS.N.
+It was unclear whether the two cancelled deals presaged any kind of a wider slowdown in what has been a red-hot M&A market in recent months.

 Time Warner, which had fiercely resisted Murdoch's advance, issued a statement saying it was committed to enhancing long-term value.
 "We look forward to continuing to deliver substantial and sustainable returns for all stockholders," the statement said.